ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 ### Task 1: Enable Mulit-factor authentication for the Global Admin
-To use Microsoft's Attack Simulator to simulate a phishing attack, you must first enable Multi-Factor Authentication (MFA) for your organization.
-For her pilot project, Holly does not want to set up MFA for the Adatum users at this point in time; however, to use the Attack Simulator, she must enable MFA.
-So in this task, she will enable MFA for her user account, and then after she finishes running the Attack Simulator, she will turn MFA back off.
+To use Microsoft's Attack Simulator to simulate a phishing attack, you must first enable Multi-Factor Authentication (MFA) for either your entire organization or for just the Global admin who will run the simulator.
+For her pilot project, Holly does not want to set up MFA for all the Adatum users at this point in time; therefore, she will enable MFA for her user account only, and then after she finishes running the Attack Simulator, she will turn MFA back off.

 **Important:** To implement MFA, you will need to use your mobile phone to receive a verification code so that you can enter it into your tenant as a second form of authentication.
 If you do not have a phone, you will have to skip this lab.
 If this is the case, notify your instructor, who can potentially partner you with another student to follow along through this lab.